princefishthrower/chrisfrew.in/src/pages/getting-started-in-2018-with-magento-apache-and-php/index.md

 ## Checking the Site and Additional Magento Commands

 Finally, we can navigate to the site.
-As we left the homebrew defaults in our apache config, your site should be at `localhost:8080`.
+As we left the Homebrew defaults in our apache config, your site should be at `localhost:8080`.
 (System Apache is at port 80, but we deactivated it anyway).
 Then compile the Magento modules:

 ```
 bin/magento setup:di:compile